Recently I got an email from someone regarding my new course on topic clusters asking me what the big deal was anyways.

 So, don’t sleep on this strategy.
 If you do, it is at your own peril.

-And yes, my new course is on topic clusters and I’d love to teach you how to do this with your own sites.
+And yes, I have a course on topic clusters and I’d love to teach you how to do this with your own sites.

 Or hey, if you’ve got more time than money, which I totally respect, you can likely piece together enough info by reading a variety of sources to cobble a strategy together.